Pat-Lafon/UsefulScripts/code_snippets.md

 ## An improved list directory

-ls is my most used command so trying to improve it's output is a no-brainer.
+ls is my most used command so trying to improve its output is a no-brainer.
 Not sure if I want to see that a link is symbolic or not so it may not be worth adding ```-L```.

 ```bash
 function ls() {